Aliqaan/serverless-dashboard/README.md

 * [Node exporter](https://github.com/prometheus/node_exporter): Prometheus exporter for hardware and OS metrics.
 This is used in the edge servers to collect system metrics such as CPU and memory usage to be used in the monitoring part of the project.

-* [ngrok](https://github.com/bubenshchykov/ngrok) and [lt](https://github.com/localtunnel/localtunnel): Both of these project allows us to make a port on our local computer publicy available.
-We used ngrok to expose the ports of faasd and node exporter in the raspberry pi and lt for exposing the prometheus in our local computers.
+* [ngrok](https://github.com/bubenshchykov/ngrok): ngrok allows us to make a port on a machine publicy available. ngrok is used in this project to expose the ports of faasd and node exporter in the raspberry pi.

 * [Cors Anywhere](https://github.com/Rob--W/cors-anywhere): Publicly available proxy server to avoid CORS errors encountered on the dasboard.